Bobbybobbets/Portfolio/README.md

 Team size: 1<br/>

 Small javascript/nodejs calendar application.
 The user can add, remove and modify events from the calendar.
-This project's main goal was to get acquainted with the latest web technologies as well as the latest workflow enhancing techniques.<br/>
+This project's main goal was to get me acquainted with the latest web technologies as well as the latest workflow enhancing techniques.<br/>